AlaminSarkerFRII/AlaminSarkerFRII/README.md

 Hi there 👋 <br/>
 # Software Engineer.
-<p align="justify"> 2 years experienced ( Frontend ) software engineer who like to explore new technologies in order to keep a pace with the competitive world.</p>
+<p align="justify"> 2 years experienced software engineer who like to explore new technologies in order to keep a pace with the competitive world.</p>

 - 🔭 I’m currently working as a software engineer at Technometrics.net
 - 🌱 I’m currently learning Django and PostgreSQL